 Provide them with the training they need to make it happen.
-Whether that’s professional training or personal training and development, providing it will get your practice to the long-term goal while also enhancing the life of your team member.
+Whether that’s professional training or personal training and development, providing it will get your practice to the long-term goal while also enhancing your team member’s life.
 Studies show that poor onboarding is a major reason employees fail to assimilate or perform at the level expected by leaders.
 Do you have an onboarding program?
 When was the last time you updated it?
 Learn more about successfully onboarding team members by downloading our FREE Ultimate Hiring Toolkit.

 What’s working, and what’s not?
 It’s important to make adjustments along the way.
 If any parts of the new culture feel inauthentic, then the whole cultural initiative can be jeopardized.

 As dental professionals who know a lot about mitigating decay and rot, it’s time we pay close attention to the decay that has been festering in our own workplaces for decades.
 We can do this.
 We must do this.